-Fitbit Luxe review: A luxury fitness tracker for fashion-forward folks
+Fitbit Luxe review: A luxurious fitness tracker for fashion-forward folks

 When you consider that its price tag is anywhere from 50% to 150% higher than other popular fitness bands, it's clear that the Luxe's looks are what will draw in potential buyers, but that's not all that's important here.
 Fitbit wants the Luxe to facilitate a more well-rounded and mindful lifestyle with its health and fitness features.

 For starters, the Luxe supports over 20 exercise modes.
 Through the Fitbit app, you can load up to six quick-launch exercises at a time, and many of those are customizable to some degree.
 Running, hiking, and biking workouts allow you to add lap information to the display screen if you like, which is pretty cool for such a small screened device.

 It even features SmartTrack to automatically record your workouts if and when you forget to.
-The display itself is plenty bright for outdoor use, which is ideal for taking advantage of its fitness features.
+The display is plenty bright for outdoor use, which is ideal for taking advantage of its fitness features.
 And even though I didn't test it, I imagine that the bright display is also nice when swimming laps (which you can easily do thanks to its 50M water resistance).

-Fitbit's Google integration is already showing up here in the form of Google's Fast Pair technology for Android phones.

 Speaking of those features, the Luxe comes packed with many of the same sensors found on Fitbit's smartwatches.
-It can measure your VO2 max, skin temperature, and SpO2.
-It tracks your steps, heart rate, and active zone minutes, and it can show you blood glucose levels and menstrual cycle information, as well as food, water, and weight logs — all of which can be input in the Fitbit app.
+For example, it can measure your VO2 max, skin temperature, and SpO2.

+It tracks your steps, heart rate, and active zone minutes, and it can show you blood glucose levels and menstrual cycle information, as well as food, water, and weight logs — all of which can be input to and synced from the Fitbit app.
 Oh, and this is really cool — the Luxe supports Google's Fast Pair technology, so as soon as you take your device out of the box, it will ping your Android phone to begin setup right away.

-I also like that Fitbit is continuing its trend of including six months of Fitbit Premium with the Luxe, just like it has with its Versa 3, Sense smartwatches.
+I also like that Fitbit is continuing its trend of including six months of Fitbit Premium with the Luxe, just like it has with the Sense smartwatch.
 Fitbit Premium includes guided workouts, advanced health metrics, and guided meditation sessions like the Mindful Method activities hosted by Deepak Chopra.

-Over the past year, we've had to think differently about our health – from keeping an eye out for possible COVID-19 symptoms to managing the ongoing stress and anxiety of today's world.
-Even though we are starting to see positive changes, it has never been more important to manage your holistic health. - James Park, Fitbit

-Fitbit is really leaning into this concept of holistic health and wellness, with features like the Stress Management Score, which uses data collected by your Luxe like activity levels, sleep, and heart rate, as well as giving you the ability to log and track your self-reported stress levels and emotions to give you daily and historical assessments and tracking of your body's ability to handle stress.
+Fitbit is really leaning into this concept of holistic health and wellness, with features like the Stress Management Score.
+This uses data collected by your Luxe like activity levels, sleep, and heart rate, as well as giving you the ability to log and track your self-reported stress levels and emotions.

+Each can provide you with daily and historical assessments and tracking of your body's ability to handle stress.
 The idea is to help you become more aware of how your actions and environment can affect your stress levels and provide guidance and tips on managing that stress.

-The Health Metrics Dashboard goes hand-in-hand with the Stress Management Score to show you your historical trends regarding breathing rate, heart rate variability, skin temperature variation, and oxygen saturation (Sp02) — the last feature Fitbit said is "coming soon."
+The Health Metrics Dashboard goes hand-in-hand with the Stress Management Score to show your historical trends regarding breathing rate, heart rate variability, skin temperature variation, and oxygen saturation (Sp02).

 Most of these holistic health features are, in fact, available on Fitbit's other trackers and smartwatches, but it is nice to see that Fitbit is also focusing on them as part of the Luxe's marketing message.
 It's important to look good, but it's more important to feel good, and that's the balance that Fitbit is trying to achieve here with the Luxe.

-Fitbit Luxe: What I don't love
+What I don't love

 There's an awful lot to like about the Luxe, to be sure, but like any other tech device, it's not perfect.
-And yet, many of the complaints that I have and reasons why the device doesn't work well for me might be seen as favorable features for others, so take my observations below with a grain of salt.
+Still, many of the complaints and reasons why the device doesn't work for me might be seen as favorable features for others.
+So take my observations below with a grain of salt.
 Just because I say that I don't like something doesn't mean that it's bad or wrong.
 It just means that it doesn't work for me; your interests and needs will differ from mine, and that's OK.

-This small display has teeny tiny text that may be difficult for many to read.

 I mentioned earlier how much I like the bright color AMOLED display, and maybe it's just me and my bad eyes, but the text on this thing is really small.
-While I could see the data that I needed to on during walks and runs, I had difficulty actually reading it.
+So while I could see the data that I needed to on during walks and runs, I had difficulty actually reading it.
 Maybe I need to start running with glasses or contacts, but it's something that you should know if your eyesight isn't the best.

 When it came to navigating the display, I also wasn't the biggest fan.
 Unlike every other Fitbit tracker, the Luxe has no physical or faux-haptic buttons to select options or go back to a screen.
-Everything is done with a series of swipes.
+Instead, everything is done with a series of swipes.
 Just like other Fitbit wearables, you can swipe up to access the today view with your battery percentage and daily stats, swipe down to access various modes and settings, and swipe left or right to access notifications, exercise modes, guided breathing sessions, and alarms or timers.
 To return to the home screen, you need to firmly double-tap the display.
-While I appreciate the brand consistency, I found the constant swiping on such a small display to be a bit frustrating, particularly when I was all sweaty and gross during or after a workout.
+While I appreciate the brand consistency, I found the constant swiping on such a small display to be a bit frustrating, mainly when I was all sweaty and gross during or after a workout.

-If you're looking for NFC for contactless payments or on-device GPS, you might want to pass on the Luxe because it doesn't have either.
-The Luxe also doesn't currently support the Tile tracking technology, though I supposed it's possible that could come later in a firmware update like it did for the Inspire 2.
+If you're looking for NFC for contactless payments or on-device GPS, you might want to pass on the Luxe because it doesn't feature either.
+The Luxe also doesn't currently support the Tile tracking technology, though I suppose it could come later with a firmware update like it did for the Inspire 2.

 The Luxe comes with its own new band attachment mechanism, which means that you won't be able to use bands from an Inspire or any other device, and it comes with yet another proprietary charger that cannot be shared with any other device.
-It seems to me like the Luxe could rightfully share bands with the Inspire since they are similarly sized, but just because the mechanism is quick-release doesn't mean it's easy.
-I had the darndest time trying to get the bands changed; I don't know if it was because of my big fat fingers or that the button was too small, but it sure was frustrating for me.
+It seems like the Luxe could rightfully share bands with the Inspire since they are similar in size, but just because the mechanism is quick-release doesn't mean it's easy.
+I had the darndest time getting the bands changed; I don't know if it was because of my big fat fingers or that the button was too small, but it sure was frustrating for me.

 With such a small physical casing and a bright color display, it makes sense why the Luxe's battery doesn't match that of the Inspire 2, but I would have liked to see something longer than five days at this point.
 It's impressive that Fitbit was able to hit that minimum point that most of its other devices share, but for the Luxe 2 (or whatever they call it), I'd like to see something in the 10-14 day range.

-Note: This article was updated in August 2022 with the following changes.
-This article was updated in October 2021 with the following changes.